Russians in Israel: History

 The 1922 census of Palestine lists 877 Russian language speakers in Mandatory Palestine (10 in the Southern District, 772 in Jerusalem-Jaffa, 4 in Samaria, and 91 in the Northern District), including 571 in municipal areas (407 in Jerusalem, 63 in Jaffa, 74 in Haifa, 2 in Gaza, 1 in Nablus, 2 in Nazareth, 4 in Tiberias, 2 in Bethlehem, 2 in Tulkarem, 8 in Beit Jala, 5 in Beersheba, and 1 in Baisan).

-In the aftermath of the Six-Day War in 1967, the Soviet Union broke off diplomatic relations with Israel and began a vicious anti-Zionist campaign.
+In the aftermath of the Six-Day War in 1967, the Soviet Union broke off diplomatic relations with Israel and began an anti-Zionist campaign.
 This campaign made many Soviet Jews feel that there was no place for them in the USSR.
 As a result, many of them applied for emigration visas to leave the Soviet Union.
 However, in most cases, the government denied their visa requests.
 In many cases, those "Refuseniks" were fired from their jobs by the government shortly after being refused exit visas from the Soviet Union.
 They had to accept any job offered to them, even if it was well below their expertise level, to avoid being arrested on charges of social parasitism.

 In 1970, a group of Refuseniks attempted to hijack a plane and fly it to Israel in what became known as the Dymshits–Kuznetsov hijacking affair.
 Their attempt failed, and they were subsequently charged with high treason, with some of them receiving death sentences.
 After the affair, international pressure caused the Soviet authorities to significantly increase the emigration quota, thus starting the 1970s Soviet Union aliyah, in which more than 150,000 Soviet Jews immigrated to Israel.

 In 1989, Soviet General Secretary Mikhail Gorbachev decided to lift restrictions on emigration.
 As a result of this decision, almost a million post-Soviet Jews immigrated from across the former Soviet Union to Israel between the years of 1989 and 2006 in what is known as the 1990s post-Soviet aliyah.